ssuresh9/WCNES_Project_Repository/README.md

 25/3/2022

-1.VSCode Deubugger configurations added and initial code committed.Keep the folder in home/projects are vscode config paths are absolute.
+1.VSCode Deubugger configurations added and initial code committed.Keep the folders in path home/projects/Initial_Baseline as vscode config paths are absolute.
 Otherwise edit the paths in vscodeconfig to debug.

 TO DO: